 The BBSRC Executive is based in Swindon, Wiltshire.
-It is led by the Deputy Chair and Chief Executive to whom day-to-day responsibility is delegated from the Council.
+It is led by the Chief Executive to whom day-to-day responsibility is delegated from the Council.

 The Chief Executive is Professor Jackie Hunter [ Chief Executive's biography].